 After WWI when my grandmother, uncle, aunt, and great-grandmother were immigrating to New York to meet up with my grandfather, they stayed in Paris with my great uncle Charles and his wife Terese with their children Bernard and Jean.
 After roughly one year, my grandmother and her family, including her mother, set sail for Ellis Island in America, settling in with my grandfather and his relatives on New York’s famous Lower East Side, building a family totaling 10 children, most of who now have grandchildren and great-grandchildren.
 Back in those days, when one left family behind in another country unless they were devoted letter writers, they never had contact with their relatives again.

 Before WWII broke out, my aunt Sara was indeed in contact with her relatives in France and in Poland (Lublin).
-However, there was a point in time where she never heard from her relatives ever again.
+However, there was a point in time where she never again heard from them.
 They figured that if they survived, they would contact the family.
 Yet, this never happened, so my grandmother and aunt assumed the worst.
 My grandmother was an infirm woman by the mid-1940s.
 She was widowed young and left with 10 children, 8 of whom lived at home.
 The horrific thought of what may have happened to her sister and her extended family was just too much for her to bear.

 Thankfully, however, her brother Charles and his immediate family survived and was one of the only Jewish families in Europe that remained intact after WWII.
 My mother who worked full time from an early age was able to fly to France to visit this family along with her sister in, around 1953, two years after my grandmother passed away.

-Fast forward to my childhood, being that I was born to be a genealogist, I was the one in the family who loved to immerse myself into old family albums and pictures.
+Fast forward to my childhood, being that I was born to be a genealogist, I was the one in the family who loved to immerse myself in old family albums and pictures.
 I couldn’t get enough of them.
 One picture, in particular, was the one I described above.
 My mother never said much about it.
 All I knew was that her name was Paulette.
 That was that.

 Fast forward once again to late last week.
 No longer a child, I boast 51 years but people still mistake me for younger and I’m perfectly OK with that.
 I was doing some random genealogy research with www.jewishgen.org, which I was told had many improvements within the site and more information.
 To cut a long story short, I found the name of a woman who was the daughter of my great-grandparents.
 It was Etla Krouchtein.
 Never in my life have I ever heard of this woman.
 After some detective work, I found her name on the same family tree site that I use.
 Even after more detective work, I found one Paulette Lapidus, the wife of the man who started that family tree.
 Luckily she was on Facebook and I found that she was living in Netanya.

 Being adventurous, I found her number via Bezek and phoned.
 A woman with a very thick French accent answered.
 I asked her in Hebrew if I could continue to speak with her in Hebrew.
 She asked if I spoke English which of course I said, yes.
 I introduced myself and stated that I was a genealogist researching the name Krouchtein or Kroghszlengel.
 She said that she had a grandmother named Etla Krouchtein who was from Lublin, yet moved to France.
 I then felt my entire body shake and told her that Etla was my grandmother’s sister.
-“Sacre coure”, she responded.
+“Oh mon Dieu”, she responded.
 I told her that I always knew of my great uncle and his family and that they all survived the war, yet I never in my life ever heard of an Etla Krouchtein.